The most successful church Facebook ads stand out to users and help you grow your church. But, what do they do differently?

 4. Use The Right Image

 The right image makes all the difference on Facebook.
 The most successful church Facebook ads have a captivating image.
-Facebook posts in general perform better with images, so it’s a good idea to use the same kind of images for your ads.
+Facebook posts in general perform better with images, so it’s a good idea to use the same kind of images for your church ads too.

-While you can use stock images, typically original images work better.
+While you can use stock images, typically original images work better for your church advertising strategy.
 People have usually seen the same stock images so many times that they just scroll right past them.

 Try to take original photos that match your ad.
 Even just a colorful background with a cartoon-style image works well.
 Just make sure it’s relevant to your ad.
 After all, if someone sees a picture of a cute animal, but your ad is asking for people to watch your online sermons, they might not trust your future ads.